jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Men can read smaller print than women; women can hear better.
+⚡<!-- FUNFACT --> Fun fact: On average, people fear spiders more than they do death.

 </div>